10 Types Of Sexual Coercion We Don't Talk About Enough

 "Abuse is centered on power and control in all aspects of an intimate partner relationship," Crawford says.
 "So sexual coercion really is when one partner is trying to control another partner sexually."
 She adds: "It can vary from being egged on to perform a sexual act to being forced to actually have contact."

-Sexual coercion, she says, can be much more difficult to recognise in relationships because the boundaries become blurred.
+Sexual coercion, she says, can be much more difficult to recognize in relationships because the boundaries become blurred.

 "People are often made to feel like, Because I’m in a relationship, I have to have sex, even if they don’t want to," Crawford says.
 However, she assures, "Just because you give consent one time doesn’t make it a given every time.
 And just because you consent to one sexual act doesn’t mean you consent to other actions."